Joseph Waugh

 Joseph Waugh (born 28 July 1952) is a British former cyclist.
 He competed at the 1976 Summer Olympics and the 1980 Summer Olympics.
 He also represented England and won a gold medal in the team time trial, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

+Early life

+He lived on Imeary Street in South Shields.
+He attended South Shields Grammar-Technical School for Boys.
+He had a twin brother John.
+He married Paula in 1979.

+He was hit by a Ford Cortina at the junction of Tynemouth Road and Brandling Terrace on Tuesday 3 May 1983 at 10.30pm.
+On Thursday 14 June 1984, a 39 year old taxi driver from Jesmond was banned from driving for five years, after found with 207mg of alcohol.